 The Bank of America Minor Savings Account comes with standard features such as FDIC insurance, online and mobile banking and account alerts.
 But it also has these extra perks:

 - No monthly maintenance fee.
 This account is free to open and maintain.
-Once your child turns 18, it automatically converts to a Bank of America Advantage Savings account, which comes with am $8 monthly fee.
-This fee can be waived if your child maintains a minimum daily balance of $500 or if they are a student.
-The Bank of America Student Savings Account is free for students up to age 24.
+Once your child turns 18, it automatically converts to a Bank of America Advantage Savings account, which comes with an $8 monthly fee.
+You can waive this fee if your child maintains a minimum daily balance of $500 or if they are a student.
+Alternatively, the Bank of America Student Savings Account is free for students up to age 24.

 - Automatic transfers.
 Help your child build their savings by setting up recurring payments and automatically depositing money into their account on a set schedule.